ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 * Quality: Green
 * Impact: Green

 This look up is used to replace the LAD names with codes, as some of the census data downloaded comes with the LAD names.
 Although the census data for England, Wales and Northern Ireland is for 2021, a 2022 look up was chosen so that it is also suitable for use on the Scotland data which is from 2022.
-A comparision showed no difference between the 2021 lookup and the 2022 lookup.
+A comparison showed no difference between the 2021 lookup and the 2022 lookup.

 ## 6. Inclusion of ts0440007
 * Quality.
 Green